Lanorius/chemical_vae/README.md

 # My Master's Thesis: Drug-Target-Interaction (DTI) ChemVAE Fork

-The rights are reserved to: https://github.com/aspuru-guzik-group
+All rights are reserved to: https://github.com/aspuru-guzik-group

 The following two repos were also part of my project.
 All three are required to repeat my steps:\
 [Prediction Of Binding Affinity](https://github.com/Lanorius/binding-affinity-prediction): prediction of DTI\